 9. Will all Springer Nature journals allow me to meet my policy requirements?

-Authors publishing in fully open access and hybrid journals published on the nature.com platform and by Palgrave Macmillan, as well as Biomed Central and Springer Open journals, are able to comply with all funder and institutional OA policies worldwide.
+Authors publishing in fully open access, Transformative and hybrid journals published on the nature.com platform and by Palgrave Macmillan, as well as BMC and Springer Open journals, are able to comply with all funder and institutional OA policies worldwide.

 For all OA and hybrid journals, authors should check the journal OA pages for details of the OA options and Creative Commons licence types on offer.
-Where it is not possible for authors publishing in a hybrid journal to meet the funders’ policy requirements by selecting the subscription route (for example, if the journal embargo period exceeds the policy’s specified timeframe for availability), they may need to select the immediate open access option.
+Where it is not possible for authors publishing in a hybrid or Transformative journal to meet the funders’ policy requirements by selecting the subscription route (for example, if the journal embargo period exceeds the policy’s specified timeframe for availability), they may need to select the immediate OA option.

 Our OA funding and policy support service can provide personalised advice to authors who have queries about meeting their OA policy requirements.